Nissan Juke review - Reliability and safety

 Mid-range Tekna models add traffic jam and lane-keep assist, along with active cruise control, driver alertness monitoring, blind-spot warning and intervention, plus rear cross traffic alert and an extra Isofix point on the front passenger seat.

-All this tech helped the Juke achieve an emphatic five-star rating from Euro NCAP, with 94 and 85 per cent ratings for adult and child occupant safety respectively.
-An 81 per cent rating in the Vulnerable Road Users category is impressive, while a 73 per cent Safety Assist rating helps bump up the overall score.
+All this tech helped the Juke achieve an emphatic five-star rating from Euro NCAP, with 94 and 85% ratings for adult and child occupant safety respectively.
+An 81% rating in the Vulnerable Road Users category is impressive, along with a 73% Safety Assist score.

 The latest Juke is too new to have featured in our Driver Power owner satisfaction survey but we’ve little reason to doubt its reliability or ownership experience.
-The old model managed a decent 27th-place finish in the 2019 Driver Power survey despite being almost a decade old; owners loved its safety features, styling, infotainment and reliability.
-Just 2.9 per cent of owners reported experiencing a fault – the lowest proportion of any car in the survey.
+The old model managed a decent 48th-place finish in the 2020 Driver Power survey despite being almost a decade old; owners loved its safety features, styling, infotainment and reliability.

 All Nissan models are covered by a three-year, 60,000-mile warranty that’s a match for the identical warranties offered by Ford, Skoda and Volkswagen, amongst others.
 Hyundai’s five-year, unlimited-mileage warranty is still amongst the best, applied in this class to the great Kona SUV.
 Kia also beats most other manufacturers hands down with its seven-year, 100,000-mile offering on the Stonic.